The essential guide to organizational design

 Instead of working methodically to a 3-year plan, organizations will need to become more adaptable in how they respond to market changes and get used to the idea of incrementally adjusting their business plans on a continuous basis.

 As companies develop and grow, systems and processes become more complex and may fall out of alignment with business strategy.
-Consequently, those organizations that don’t continuously monitor business performance are likely to experience a number of problems, including:
+Consequently, those organizations that don’t continuously monitor business performance are likely to experience a number of problems.
+According to consultant, Ron Caruccio, these problems are symptomatic of underlying causes that are rooted in poor organizational design.

 - Dysfunctional workflows that falter or break down